krishaamer/green-filter-research/research/methodology.md

     -   How much do you trust ESG?

     -   What are some questions I should be asking but are not here?

+    -   What is you could see the real price (including externalizes) next too the sales prices.

 -   online/offline ethnographic participant observation At this stage in the research, the central concept being studied is defined generally